nathan-au/fiam-2026-factors/experiments/joint/README.md

 Implementation: `joint.py` (run with `.venv/bin/python experiments/joint/joint.py`).
-Operationalizes *Machine Learning Meets Markowitz* (NBER WP 34861, Feb 2026, Wang/Gao/Harvey/Liu/Tao — `docs/PAPERS.md` §2): the paper argues the
-standard two-stage pipeline is "deeply problematic" because it treats every observation's prediction error as equally important, when the optimizer only cares about error in the stocks that end up mattering to the final
+Operationalizes *Machine Learning Meets Markowitz* (NBER WP 34861, Feb 2026, Wang/Gao/Harvey/Liu/Tao — `docs/RESEARCH.md` Part III §2): the paper argues the standard two-stage pipeline is "deeply problematic" because it treats every observation's prediction error as equally important, when the optimizer only cares about error in the stocks that end up mattering to the final